 Tag Specified Value :nick.
-Eight-character symbolic destination name for the target resource. :luname.
-The locally known LU name, which identi The locally known LU name, which identifies where the resource resides.
-This name consists of two fields: an LU name qualifier and a target LU name.
-Each field may contain u to 8 characters and must be separated by a blank.
-The values that can be used for each depend on th connection: Each field may contain up ed for each depend on the Connection LU Name Qualifier Target LU Name Private resource within the TSAF or CS collection USERID Private resource manager's user ID Local or system resource, or to a global resource within the TSAF or CS collection IDENT or blank blank Outside the TSAF or CS collection Defined gateway name Name of partner's LU Global or system resource on a specific system in the CS or TSAF collection System gateway name of target system blank Private resource on a specific system in the CS or TSAF collection System gateway name of the target system Private resource manager's user ID Resource at remote LU rem_luname using AVS gateway loc_luname loc_luname rem_luname :tpn.
-The transaction program name as it is known at the target LU.
-For a local or global resource, this is the resource name identified by the resource manager.
-For a private resource, this is the nickname specified in the private resource server virtual machine's \$SERVER\$ NAMES file.
-For a resource in the SNA network, this is the transaction program name.
-This resource ID cannot start with a period.
-The transaction program name '&TSAF' is reserved for TSAF virtual machines that are using APPC links. :modename For connections outside your TSAF or CS connecting the gateway to the target LU. a mode name of either VMINT or VMBAT, machines with OPTION COMSRV specifie name of VMINT or VMBAT.
-In the APPN e collection, this field specifies the m For connections within the TSAF or or it is omitted.
-Only user programs ad in their CP directory entry can spe environment, #INTER and #BATCH a ode name for the SNA session CS collection, this field specifies running in requester virtual cify connections with a mode re commonly used.
+Eight-character symbolic destination name for the target resource. :luname. e.
+The locally known LU name, which identifies where the resource resides.
+This name consists of two fields: an LU n to 8 characters and must be separated b connection: Connection LU Name Qualifier Target LU Name Private resource within the TSAF or CS collection USERID Private resource manager's user ID Local or system resource, or to a global resource within the TSAF or CS collection IDENT or blank blank Outside the TSAF or CS collection Defined gateway name Name of partner's LU Global or system resource on a specific system in the CS or TSAF collection System gateway name of target system blank Private resource on a specific system in the CS or TSAF collection System gateway name of the target system Private resource manager's user ID Resource at remote LU rem_luname using AVS gateway loc_luname loc_luname rem_luname :tpn.
+The transaction program name as it is kn resource name identified by the resource the private resource server virtual machi is the transaction program name.
+This re '&TSAF' is reserved for TSAF virtual mach e manager.
+For a private resource, th ne's \$SERVER\$ NAMES file.
+For a re source ID cannot start with a period his is the nickname specified in esource in the SNA network, this :modename For connections outside your TSAF or CS connecting the gateway to the target LU. a mode name of either VMINT or VMBAT, machines with OPTION COMSRV specifie name of VMINT or VMBAT.
+In the APPN e For connections within the TSAF or , or it is omitted.
+Only user program ed in their CP directory entry can sp CS collection, this field specifies s running in requester virtual ecify connections with a mode

 Table 10.
-Contents of a CMS Communications Directory File (continued) Tag Specified Value :security.
+Contents of a CMS Communications Directory File (continuea) Tag Specified Value :security.
 The security type of the conversation (NONE, SAME, or PGM).
 Security levels are described in "What Is Conversation Security?" on page 25 . :userid.
 The access security user ID, which is required for security type PGM; it is ignored for other security types. :password.
 The access security password, which is required for security type PGM; it is ignored for other security types.